Hritikbansal/MultivariateTimeSeries_Generalization/README.md

 You can use anaconda (python library manager) or pip.
 We used anaconda, and downloaded all the dependencies in an anaconda environment.

+We trained our models using High Performance Computing (HPC) facility provided by IIT Delhi.

 ## Authors
 1. [Hritik Bansal](https://sites.google.com/view/hbansal)
 2. [Gantavya Bhatt](https://sites.google.com/view/gbhatt/)